mariellefoster/plots_and_projects/README.md

 ## Public License Monster
 - Licenses everything it can find on the internet with the GNU public licence
+- Acts as a public patent troll, sending scary letters about keeping things in the public domain

 ## Preposterous Twitter Bot
 - Retweets everything with the word "Preposterous" in it